wold5/avater-manual/manual_en.md

 This tool checks both device and locally mirrored databases (DBs) for errors.
 It utilizes SQLite's ('official') "integrity_check" feature.

 Should any errors be indicated, click on "Show Details" for more information.
-Warnings regarding so-called 'WAL' files, or "database not found" are harmless; any other errors can indicate serious issues with the database or the device it's (internal) memory.
+Warnings regarding so-called 'WAL' files, or "database not found" are harmless; any other errors can indicate serious issues with the database or the device its (internal) memory.
 Usually such errors are unrecoverable, but you may attempt to recover part or the whole DB using third party recovery tools (SQLite's CLI tool is a free option).

 *Note: 'WAL file' related errors may be ignored, and may not persist across checks.
 Errors relating to opening databases may occur when the device monitor is disabled (by user or a failure to start), and a device was disconnected.*